dhis2/dhis2-docs/src/developer/web-api/analytics.md

 | LIKE | Like (free text match) |
 | IN | Equal to one of multiple values separated by ";" |

+#### Time Field Filtering

+By default, the `query` endpoints filter periods based on `eventDate`.
+However, it is possible to filter entries based on `lastUpdated` instead, by using the `timeField` query parameter.
+    &timeField=LAST_UPDATED

 #### Response formats

 The default response representation format is JSON.
 The requests must be